+- 3. The contract will require the Contractor to submit its quality management plan prior to the Service Start Date.
+The plan shall be consistent with the guidelines outlined in California Code of Regulations, Title 22, Division 9, Chapter 12 and the Alameda EMS Agency EMS Quality Improvement Plan and adhere to any future changes to the plan.
+Bidders will be provided the EMS Agency's quality management plan following submission of the Letter of Intent. - 4.
+The EMS Agency is committed to a comprehensive model of quality management that, while patient-centered, encompasses all vital functions within the system.
 The EMS Agency seeks a Contractor who shares this perspective.
 In the majority of American EMS systems, quality management is limited to a retrospective evaluation of patient care reports.
-A significant percentage of EMS systems have expanded the scope of their quality management efforts to include clinical performance indicators paired with an education system designed to make clinical improvements.

-- 5. Bidders are required to describe how they will have the senior members of their Alameda County operations actively participate in the leadership and oversight of the EMS Agency quality management system.
+A significant percentage of EMS systems have expanded the scope of their quality management efforts to include clinical performance indicators paired with an education system designed to make clinical improvements. - 5.
+Bidders are required to describe how leadership and other personnel of their Alameda County operations will actively participate in the EMS Agency's quality management program.
 This commitment includes, but is not limited to: - a.
 Active participation of Bidder's senior leadership in EMS groups or committees dealing with quality management; - b.
 Designation of a Quality Manager to oversee Contractor's quality program; - c.
 Submission of comprehensive key performance indicator reports to the EMS Agency; - d.
-Active participation in projects designed to improve the quality of EMS in the County of Alameda or similar jurisdictions; - e.
+Active participation in projects designed to improve the quality of EMS in the County of Alameda; - e.
 Description of the Bidder's overall approach to comprehensive quality management; and - f.
-Active participation in in a local Health Information Exchange (HIE) data sharing initiatives approved by the applicable local EMS Medical Director. - 6.
+Active participation in local Health Information Exchange (HIE) data sharing initiatives approved by the applicable EMS Agency. - 6.
 Bidders are encouraged to incorporate the most current Baldrige Excellence Framework for healthcare organizations and the Self-Analysis Worksheet in their response.
 While the EMS Agency will not be requiring the Contractor to apply for the Baldrige Award, it does believe that the core areas addressed by this process provide a solid foundation for a comprehensive quality management program.

-Equivalent models for performance excellence may be substituted if approved by the EMS Medical Director. - → Agree to submit the Quality Management Plan described in II.F.3. prior to the start of contract by execution of Exhibit A-3(a). - → Describe the approach to achieving the Quality Management requirements described in II, F.1.2.4.&6. including past successes where applicable. - → Submit a description on how Bidder intends to participate in the Quality Management Program described in II.F.5.
+Equivalent models for performance excellence may be substituted if approved by the EMS Medical Director.

+- → Agree to submit the Quality Management Plan described in II.F.3. prior to the start of contract by execution of Exhibit A-3(a). - → Describe the approach to achieving the Quality Management requirements described in II, F.1.2.4.&6. including past successes where applicable. - → Submit a description on how Bidder intends to participate in the Quality Management Program described in II.F.5.